On teaching mathematics to gifted students: some enrichment ideas and educational activities: Combinatorics and graph theory.

 \subsection{Adjacency Matrix and counting the number of walks.}

 Matrices are one of the most important concepts in mathematics.
-Of course, linear transformations and vectors spaces are the right settings to introduce them to a gifted student.
-However, since in this section we are discussing graphs, we would like to point out that young students can be taught about the connection between the power of adjacency matrix and the number of walks of given length.
+Of course, linear transformations and vector spaces are the right settings to introduce them to a gifted student.
+However, since in this section we are discussing graphs, we would like to point out that young students can be taught about computing the number of walks of a given length from the adjacency matrix.
 Pragya and Medha both learned how to multiply two matrices.
 Then they were taught to write the adjacency matrix for a given graph.
 For a given graph with its vertex set $ V = {v_1,v_2,\cdots,v_n}$, its adjacency matrix $ A $ is a square matrix of size $ n $ such that the $ (i,j)^{\text{th}} $ entry is given by the number of edges directly connecting the vertex $ v_i $ to $ v_j $.
-Loops are also counted once, i.e., for a loop at $ v_i $ (when $ v_i $ connected to itself by an edge), the $ (i,i)^{\text{th}} $ diagonal entry will be $ 1 $.
+Loops are also counted once, i.e., for a loop at $ v_i $ (when $ v_i $ is connected to itself by an edge), the $ (i,i)^{\text{th}} $ diagonal entry will be $ 1 $.
 Pragya and Medha both easily learned how to calculate the adjacency matrix of a given graph.
 For example, for the graph in Fig.~$\ref{fig_walk_adjacency} $ they calculated the adjacency matrix $ A $ and its powers $ A^2 $, $ A^3 $ and $ A^4 $ as follows

 Now they were asked to count the number of walks from $ v_2 $ to $ v_2 $ of length $ 2 $ (in a walk a vertex or an edge can be repeated and the length of a walk is the number of edges traversed counting with its multiplicity).
 They listed the $ 3 $ such possible walks: $ e_2e_2 $, $ e_3e_3 $ and $ e_4e_4 $.
 Of course, the $ (2,2)^{\text{th}} $ entry of $ A^2 =3 $.
 Similarly, they listed the number of walks from $ v_2 $ to $ v_2 $ of length $ 4 $ and found it amazing that the number of such walks is $ 12 $ which is the $ (2,2)^{\text{th}} $ entry of $ A^4$.
 They had fun listing other walks and how their numbers are given by the entries of the matrices listed above.
 They could conjecture that the number of possible walks of length from $ v_i $ to $ v_j $ is given by $ (i,j)^{\text{th}} $ entry of $ A^n $.
 Of course, it was a great puzzle for them to figure out why is it so!